'Mana battle': Protest march set to slow traffic on Tauranga state highway

 The commitment does not ensure there will be a referendum, as National and NZ First have not pledged any support beyond the committee stage, but does ensure a national conversation about the issue.

-The protests were in response to the National, Act and NZ First coalition’s policies around Te Tiriti o Waitangi - such as Act’s bid to redefine the principles, scrapping of the Māori Health Authority and Oranga Tamariki policies along with repealing the smokefree generation law.
+The protests were in response to the National, Act and NZ First coalition’s policies around Te Tiriti o Waitangi - also including scrapping the Māori Health Authority and Oranga Tamariki policies and repealing the smokefree generation law.

 Not all protests have been organised by the party, but the party is helping to facilitate and advertise the different actions